telerik/blazor-docs/components/chart/types/rangearea.md

 3. Provide a data collection to its `Data` property.
 You can use a [collection of arrays](#binding-range-area-series-to-collection-of-arrays) or a [collection of custom objects](#binding-range-area-series-to-custom-objects).
 4. If the Range Area data is a collection of arrays, provide data for the `Categories` parameter of the `ChartCategoryAxis`.

-### Bind Range Area Series to Collection of Arrays
+### Binding Range Area Series to Collection of Arrays

 In this case, set the `ChartSeries` `Data` parameter to a `List` of arrays or a jagged array (an array of arrays).
 The inner arrays should have two members - one for the lower `from` value, and one for the higher `to` value.